space928/QPlayer/docs/src/content/docs/reference/osc.md

 ### Update Showfile
 ```
-/qplayer/remote/update-show,(target),(showfile)
+/qplayer/remote/update-show,(target),(block-num),(total-blocks),(showfile)
 ```

 This command can be used to resynchronise the show file between the host and the client.
 This action may cause an interruption in playback on the client.
+Showfiles should be transmitted in blocks of no more than 1KB each.
+The client should send `update-show-ack` or `update-show-nack` packets as it receives show update packets from the host.
+An `update-show` command times out after 5 seconds if the client doesn't reply with an `update-show-ack` to each packet.

+Clients receiving the show file may choose to interrupt playback to apply the changes.
+Changes to properties in the [Remote Setup](../project-setup#remote-nodes) category should *not* be applied when received via this command.

 #### Arguments:
 `(target)` *(string)* the name of the remote client.
+`(block-num)` *(int)* the index of the block being transmitted.
+`(total-blocks)` *(int)* the name of the remote client.
 `(showfile)` *(blob)* the contents of the showfile as a utf-8 encoded json file.

 ### Ping